-International Institute of Earthquake Prediction Theory and Mathematical Geophysics Russian Academy of Sciences Moscow 113556 Russian Federation increases; earthquakes occur in clusters (swarms); the number of aftershocks following the intermediate evens becomes larger.
-Normalized description of the features mentioned above, taking into account the level of seismic activity, allows to find out the similarity of premonitory phenomena in the regions with different seismotectonic conditions.
+In the case of earthquake prediction this non-linear system is the network of seismogenic faults of the region.
+It was found that the flow of small earthquake becomes more intensive and irregular in space and time before large shock.
+These phenomena appear in the activation: the number and magnitudes of small events increases; earthquakes occur in clusters (swarms); the number of aftershocks following the intermediate evens becomes larger.
+Normalized description of the features mentioned above, taking into account the level of seismic activity, allows find out the similarity of premonitory phenomena in the regions with different seismotectonic conditions.
 Both these facts are in the base of algorithms of intermediate term prediction of strong earthquakes, tested in the different seismoactive regions as well as in prediction in advance.
 (Vladimir I. Keilis-Borok, Alexandre A. Soloviev (Eds.), 2003)